Morphological leveling: to be leveling

 In this application of leveling, the verb to be becomes leveled to a select few forms used in the language.
 To be leveling is considered the extension by analogy of the (more frequent) third-person singular form is to other persons, such as I is and they is.
 In English, this would be the use of I is for I am and they is for they are.
 This leveling extends to the past tense for was.
 In dialects that use this leveling, examples would be "They was late" and "We was fixing it".

 Ablaut leveling

 An ablaut is the vowel changes within a single root or its relations that is common to many Indo-European languages.
 Within the terms of paradigm leveling, ablaut leveling occurs when the variation in the vowels used to differentiate between forms weakens, or lessens, to mimic a similar form.

 Prosodic paradigm leveling (PPL)

 Prosody deals with the pitch, length, and loudness of the segments of words.
 In prosodic paradigm leveling (PPL), the prosody of the forms of a word will be leveled so that the prosodic distinction between the words is minor, or they are prosodically similar.
 This application of leveling occurs in two steps.
-The first being the when a new form begins to gain use alongside an older version of the word.
+The first being when a new form begins to gain use alongside an older version of the word.
 The second step is when the older form falls out of use and the newer one becomes the primary form of the word.